 Blackfoot hunters and warriors fired arrows from powerful longbows or fought with clubs and hide shields.
 Traditionally most warriors were men, but some Plains Indian women, especially widows, would ride to war with the men.
 The Blackfoot woman demonstrating a war bow in this picture is a World War II veteran.
 Here is a website with pictures and more information about Blackfoot Indian weapons.

 |Blackfoot artists are known for their fine quill embroidery and native beadwork designs.
 Here are some photo galleries of Blackfeet art and artifacts for you to look at.|

 |One famous Blackfoot Indian chief was Crowfoot, who led the Blackfoot people in Canada during the second half of the 19th century.
 Crowfoot was an accomplished warrior and a gifted diplomat.
 He was most famous for negotiating peace between the Blackfoot Nation and the Canadian government, and for fighting alcoholism among the Blackfoot people.
 Crowfoot was also the adopted father of the Cree chief Poundmaker, and became close friends with the Sioux leader Sitting Bull.
 You can read an online biography of Crowfoot here.|

 Return to our menu of North American Indian tribes

 Check out our evolving medicine wheel logo

-Native American maps Cayuga community college Indian jewelry supplies Tribal tattoo symbols
+Native American maps Ojibway Cayuga community college Indian jewelry supplies Tattoo symbols

 Would you like to help support our organization's work with endangered American Indian languages?